ywdeh/wintertale-downpour/readme.md

 **Do not sell any of these scripts, and do not claim ownership.
 If possible, refer to this repository whenever you can**
 <br><br>
 > [!IMPORTANT]
-> Most of the non-addons scripts rely on data scripts, which are not included.
+> Most of the non-addons scripts rely on data scripts, which are not included for safety reasons.
 Do not copy mindlessly, they might not work.